-- 4.1.1 At every level of a building where toilets are provided, at least - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, a standard water closet compartment, as described in clause 4.11, shall be provided for the ambulant disabled and elderly persons at every level of shopping complexes, sport complexes, places of public resort, hotels, hospitals, transport stations, interchanges and passenger terminals where toilets are provided. - 4.1.3 In buildings, other than factory, workshop, office/showroom areas in warehouses or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 Where swing door is provided for bathroom and toilet, the door shall swing outwards.
-This will aid the rescue operation should the person inside the bathroom or toilet falls and obstructs it.
-Consideration should be given to the use of sliding or folding doors that are easier to operate and require less wheelchair manoeuvring space. - 4.1.5 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.6 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet.
+- 4.1.1 At every level of a building where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided, at least - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, it is recommended that a standard water closet compartment, as described in clause 4.11, be provided for the ambulant disabled at every level where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided. - 4.1.3 In buildings, other than factory, workshop or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.5 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet. - 4.1.6 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.7 Signs at washroom entrances shall -

-- 4.1.7 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.8 Signs at washroom entrances shall --- - (a) be clearly visible and have tactile finish in accordance with clause 10.5; and - (b) comply with the symbol as described and illustrated in clause 10.2.
+- (a) be clearly visible and have tactile finish in accordance with clause 10.5; and - (b) comply with the symbol as described and illustrated in clause 10.2.

-4.2 INDIVIDUAL WASHROOM AND WATER CLOSET COMPARTMENT DOORS
+4.2 WASHROOM AND WATER CLOSET COMPARTMENT DOORS

-- 4.2.1 Individual washroom and water closet compartment doors shall: - (a) provide a clear opening of at least 850 mm with the door in the fully open position in accordance with clause 3.8.2; - (b) be designed to swing outwards or be provided with a sliding/folding door; - (c) be provided with a horizontal pull-bar as shown in Figure 40(a) --- - (i) at least 600 mm long on the inside of an out-swinging door; - (ii) located so that the end closer to hinge is not more than 130 mm from the hinged-side of the door; and - (iii) fixed at a height between 900 mm and 1100 mm. - (d) be provided with a vertical/horizontal pull-bar as shown in Figure 40(b) -- - (i) at least 140 mm long on the outside near the latch side of the door; - (ii) located so that the pull-bar is not more than 130 mm from the latch side of the door; and - (iii) placed at a height between 900 mm and 1100 mm.
+- 4.2.1 Washroom and water closet compartment doors shall: - (a) provide a clear opening of at least 900 mm with the door in the fully open position in accordance with clause 3.5.2; - (b) be designed to swing outwards unless an additional space of 600 mm is provided within the compartment for the door swing or be provided with a sliding/folding door; - (c) be provided with a horizontal pull-bar as shown in Figure 41(a) - (i) at least 600 mm long on the inside of an out-swinging door; - (ii) located so that the end closer to hinge is 130 mm from the hinged-side of the door; and - (iii) fixed at a height between 900 mm and 1100 mm. - (d) be provided with a vertical/horizontal pull-bar as shown in Figure 41(b) - (i) at least 140 mm long on the outside near the latch side of the door; and - (ii) placed at a height between 900 mm and 1100 mm. - (e) be provided with spring-type or gravity hinges so that the door closes automatically; - (f) be capable of being locked from the inside by a device that is operable with one hand and activated by a force not more than 22N and which does not require: - (i) fine finger control;

-- (e) be capable of being locked from the inside by a device that is operable with one hand and activated by a force not more than 22N and which does not require: - (i) fine finger control; - (ii) tight grasping; and - (iii) pinching or twisting of the wrist. - (1) Toilet doors shall be designed to open outwards so that it would be easier for a rescuer to enter a compartment if a person has fallen and is lying behind the door.
-To allow for assistance in case of emergency, locks and latches should allow the door to be opened from the outside with a coin or any simple device. - (2) Wherever possible and practicable, a button-operated, automatic sliding door should be considered as it is easier to operate and manoeuvre around the doorway
+- (ii) tight grasping; and - (iii) pinching or twisting of the wrist.

+Toilet doors shall be designed to open outwards so that it would be easier for a rescuer to enter a compartment if a person has fallen and is lying behind the door.
+To allow for assistance in case of emergency, locks and latches should allow the door to be opened from the outside with a coin or any simple device.